ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 ## Finish Object

-Finishing the Object transfers it from the staging area into production.
+Finishing the Object transfers it from the staging area into production i.e. makes it available.
 From this moment the Object is generally available for other functions other than [Get Object](#get-object).
 On success the response will contain all the information on the finished Object.

+!!!
+Info

+    Object finishing is only needed in the following cases:

+    * Object created/updated without upload
+    * Object created/updated with multipart upload

+    Single part upload automatically starts the finishing process of the respective Object once the data upload has been finished.

 !!!
 Info